nejckorasa/instagram-analyzer/README.md

 ### :round_pushpin: Store all instagram media data :camera:

-Script loads all user's instagram media and saves it in JSON format to `insta_media_data.json`.
+Application loads all user's instagram media and saves it in JSON format to `insta_media_data.json`.
 This data includes all media metadata, including likes, location, tagged users, comments, image url-s ...

 ### :round_pushpin: Store all instagram location data :bar_chart:

-Script analyzes geotags and saves locations in JSON format to `insta_locations_data.json`.
+Analyzes geotags and saves locations in JSON format to `insta_locations_data.json`.
 This data includes occurrence for each location as well as image and instagram media url-s ...

 ### :round_pushpin: Store all instagram countries and cities location data :open_file_folder: